-Our first result is that surface water scarcity and extreme heat cause groundwater levels to fall more rapidly than usual.
+Our first result is that contemporaneous surface water scarcity and extreme heat cause groundwater levels to fall more rapidly than usual.
 To put our estimates into quantitative context, we scale them to the magnitude of a recent drought in 2021.
-Our results indicate that surface water scarcity equal to average scarcity in 2021-0.7 acre-feet (AF) less than average-causes groundwater levels to fall by 2 ft more than usual in the same year.
-The effect of this one-year shock persists over time, with groundwater levels dropping an additional 4.7 ft more than usual in the subsequent six years.
-Heat exposure equal to average exposure in 2021-23 harmful degree days (HDD) more than average-causes groundwater levels to fall by 0.7 ft (8 in) more than usual.
+Our results indicate that surface water scarcity equal to average scarcity in 2021-0.7 acre-feet (AF/acre) less than average-causes groundwater levels to fall by 2 ft more than usual in the same year.
+The effect of this one-year shock persists over time, with groundwater levels dropping an additional 19% more than usual in the subsequent three years.
+Heat exposure equal to 2021 levels-23 harmful degree days (HDD) more than average-causes groundwater levels to fall by 0.7 ft (8 in) more than usual.

 Our second result is that surface water scarcity and extreme heat increase the rate at which domestic wells fail.
 We estimate that the surface water scarcity and extreme heat experienced during the 2021 drought raised the share of domestic wells that failed in the same year by 4 and 5 percentage points, respectively.
-Importantly, we find that the overwhelming majority of the domestic well failures that result from water scarcity and heat occur in low-income communities and communities of color.
-Because well failures are well-understood in hydrology to be a mechanical result of declining groundwater levels (Pauloo et al., 2020), we can say that heat and drought result in faster groundwater depletion, which causes large numbers of domestic wells to fail, and the costs are concentrated in communities that are already disadvantaged.
+A back-of-the-envelope calculation using the replacement costs of these dry wells suggests potential externalities of \$30.4 million from surface water shocks and \$34.3 million from excess heat of the magnitude experienced in 2021.
+Importantly, we find that the overwhelming majority of domestic well failures occur in low-income communities and communities of color.
+Because well failures are known in hydrology to be a mechanical result of declining groundwater levels (Pauloo et al., 2020), we can say that heat and drought result in faster groundwater depletion, which causes large numbers of domestic wells to fail, and the costs are concentrated in communities that are already disadvantaged.

 After showing that environmental shocks harm groundwater levels and drinking water access, we turn to establishing a mechanism.
-Our third result is that both surface water scarcity and extreme heat increase the number of new agricultural wells constructed in the same year.
-Surface water scarcity equivalent to the 2021 drought results in 320 additional new agricultural wells per year, a 32% increase in well construction relative to the usual pace.
-To understand the final link in the causal chain-how new wells affect groundwater depletion-we lay out a simple conceptual model that decomposes the observed effect on groundwater levels into three channels: the intensive margin response (extracting more per well), the extensive margin response (building more wells), and recharge.
-Using this model and our empirical estimates, we estimate that 58% of the effect of surface water scarcity on groundwater levels operates through the extensive margin of agricultural well construction.
+Our third result is that both surface water scarcity and extreme heat increase the number of new agricultural wells constructed.
+Contemporaneous surface water scarcity equivalent to the 2021 drought results in 321 additional new agricultural wells per future weather based on forecasts.

+year, a 32% increase in well construction relative to the usual pace.
+This additional agricultural well drilling costs California farmers roughly \$24 million in construction costs.
+Past surface water shocks also impact contemporaneous drilling decisions.
+The incorporation of three-year lags in surface water shocks increases new well construction from a 1 AF/acre reduction in surface water by 31%.
+To understand the final link in the causal chain-how new wells affect groundwater depletion-we lay out a simple conceptual framework that decomposes the observed effect on groundwater levels into three channels: the intensive margin response (extracting more per well), the extensive margin response (building more wells), and recharge.
+Using this model and our empirical estimates, we estimate that 25% of the effect of surface water scarcity on groundwater levels operates through the extensive margin of agricultural well construction.
 Since an observable choice variable of producers accounts for a substantial share of the damaging effects of environmental shocks, our results imply that adaptation can carry external costs.